erik-adelbert/aoc/2021/en_notes.md

 * * *
 ## Day 9

 I tackled `part2` with [Hoshen-Kopelman](https://www.ocf.berkeley.edu/~fricke/projects/hoshenkopelman/hoshenkopelman.html) that I've used [previously](https://github.com/erik-adelbert/mcs/blob/master/pkg/chaingame/tag.go) with success.
 The algorithm exploits the reordering properties of a standard `Union-Find` ([here](https://www.cs.princeton.edu/~rs/AlgsDS07/01UnionFind.pdf) is [sedgewick](https://en.wikipedia.org/wiki/Robert_Sedgewick_(computer_scientist))'s lecture about it).
-It's able to overcome connected components contouring problems: when `north-west flooding` a grid the result can show concavity and numerous irregularities (corner cases) that are difficult to acccount for.
+It's able to overcome connected components contouring problems: when [north-west flood filling](https://en.wikipedia.org/wiki/Flood_fill) a grid the result can show concavity and numerous irregularities (corner cases) that are difficult to acccount for.
 When using `Hoshen-Kopelman` one can achieve the perfect output in *linear time*, just like my solution for this day \o/.

 * * *
 ## Day 10